What was concept behind the PC edition of Cross+Channel?

 Many people have praised the ‘looping’ aspect of the game already, but were you yourself okay with this idea?
 Was there any other influences as to why you chose the time loop?

-I felt that, while making the game, we didn’t really have a conscious sense of the ‘looping’ aspect.
-It was an essential gimmick in that sense.
-Although we didn’t particularly adore any specific genre, during the planning stages we came in contact with a large number of other works.
+I felt that, at least, while we were designing Cross+Channel, we didn’t really aim towards one of those ‘looping’ games .
+It was an important gimmick, for sure, but we weren’t particularly inclined to any specific genre beforehand.
+During the planning stages, though, we came in contact with a large number of other works.
 Since long ago, we knew about “Urusei Yatsura 2: Beautiful Dreamer” and the fiction work “Replay”.
-There was also a preceding game called “Pandora no Yume”.
-In Science Fiction, there are a lot of shorts related to time loops, but I can’t name any specifics at the moment.
+There was also another old game called “Pandora no Yume”.
+And, in Science Fiction, there are a lot of shorts related to time loops, but I can’t name any specifics at the moment.

 For those who have yet to play Cross+Channel, what are the points they should take note of, or those you think they’ll enjoy.

 This can’t be helped, but it’s a rather old work and there’s quite a number of conspicuously old-fashioned terms.
-But, during that period, the genre known as Bishoujo Games was extremely liberal, and if you play it in our current, different, age – you might find something new about it.
+But, during that period, the genre known as Bishoujo Games was extremely ‘liberal’, whereas there’s a completely different feeling now – so perhaps a present-day reader might discover something new within it.

 With regards to the title, this work has two or three meanings folded into it.
 For example, the cross (+) symbol has many connotations – a knife with an intent to kill, a deceased person, a crossing or intersection etc… many roles arise in the course of the game.
 And if you tilt it slightly and it turns into an (x) – there are certain nuances that exist in the script with regards to that.
 What the words and symbols indicate have more than a single meaning, and I wish for the players to play the game with that in mind.